 The best way to treat quadriceps tendonitis is to start by resting your knee, especially avoiding the particular activity that produced the condition.
-Regular cold compression wrap application, Deep Tissue Regeneration Therapy and gentle stretching and physiotherapy are all helpful.
+Regular cold compression wrap application, Soft Tissue Repair Therapy and gentle stretching and physiotherapy are all helpful.

 In the case of mild tendinitis, the body should be able to heal the tendon fibers normally with proper rest.
 Unfortunately, this is not the usual result, due to the injured tendon being used frequently in everyday activities.

 Because of this stress on the quadriceps tendon, the body heals the injured fibers by binding them together with fibrotic adhesions, or scar tissue.
 This is a normal, protective response of the body, done in an attempt to prevent further damage to the injured area.
 Unfortunately, this leads to inflexibility in the knee and possibly chronic knee problems.

 The trick to healing a quadriceps tendon injury (or any tendon injury) is getting it to heal with minimal scar tissue formation - one of the reasons why we recommend use of the T•Shellz Wrap®.
-Even with optimum healing there is always less elasticity in a previously injured quadriceps tendon.
-You need to make sure you heal this as best you can- that way, your chance of re-injury and chronic knee problems down the road is much lower than average.
+Even with optimum healing there is always less elasticity in a previously injured tendon.
+You need to make sure you heal this as best you can - that way, your chance of re-injury down the road is much lower than average.
 If not treated properly, persistent symptoms will occur, which may eventually lead to corrective surgery.